French must avoid lockdown as infections hold above 26,000: PM says

 Instead it has imposed a 6 p.m. nationwide curfew and weekend lockdowns in two regions struggling to contain outbreaks while big shopping centres have been required to close.

 “We have to use all weapons available to avoid a lockdown.
-I’ve never hid it, let’s vaccinate, protect ourselves, get tested,” Prime Minister Jean Castex said in an interview on website Twitch.
+I’ve never hid it, let’s vaccinate, protect ourselves, get tested,” Castex said in an interview on website Twitch.

-The head of the public health service Jerome Salomon said earlier on Sunday that “a lockdown is not a taboo but it is not automatic” either despite the deteriorating health situation.

 The health ministry reported on Sunday 26,343 new COVID-19 cases, down from 29,759 the previous day, while the number people who have died from the virus rose by 140 to a total 90,429.